textadventures/quest/docs/using_lists.md

 ```
 Note that `ListCombine` and `ListExclude` do not change the original lists at all.

-As of Quest 5.7, the `IndexOf` function canbe used to get the position of an element in a list (or -1 if it is not in the list).
+As of Quest 5.7, the `IndexOf` function can be used to get the position of an element in a list (or -1 if it is not in the list).

 You can also use `ObjectListSort` and `ObjectListSortDescending` to sort a list of objects according to a certain attribute.
 http://docs.textadventures.co.uk/quest/functions/objectlistsort.html